 The reverse test matters just as much.
 If no tax appears on cleaning chemicals, smallwares, kitchen tools, equipment, employee supplies, or other operating purchases, the restaurant should review whether the resale certificate was applied too broadly.
 That exception may not require a supplier correction.
 It may require the buyer to accrue use tax, document the treatment, or ask its adviser for a state-specific answer.

 A practical review sheet usually needs these fields: vendor name, invoice number, invoice date, location or legal entity, state, line-item description, product code if available, category, taxable amount, tax amount, invoice total, and source file reference.
 The reviewer compares those fields against the certificate matrix.
-Exceptions can then be routed by type: missing vendor certificate, unexpected tax on resale inventory, no tax on operating supplies, unclear packaging treatment, alcohol requiring state review, or entity mismatch.
+For distributor-heavy workflows, the same extracted fields can feed a foodservice wholesaler invoice weekly purchase log before exceptions are routed.

-This is where invoice data extraction for restaurant supplier invoices fits naturally.
+This is the document-heavy step where invoice data extraction for restaurant supplier invoices helps.
 Invoice Data Extraction converts uploaded PDFs and images into structured Excel, CSV, or JSON files.
 A restaurant can prompt it to extract invoice-level and line-item fields such as vendor, date, invoice number, item description, category clues, tax amount, and total, then use the spreadsheet to compare supplier tax treatment with the certificate file.
 Each row includes a source file and page reference, which helps the reviewer trace an exception back to the original invoice.

 The tool does not decide taxability, and it does not replace state-specific advice.
 Its role is narrower and more useful: turn the document evidence into a format the bookkeeper, controller, or CPA can review consistently.
-For a restaurant CPA exemption certificate audit, that is often the difference between a certificate folder that looks complete and an invoice file that actually supports the treatment taken.
+For a CPA reviewing a restaurant's exemption certificates, that is often the difference between a folder that looks complete and invoice evidence that supports the tax treatment taken.

 Handle alcohol, use tax, and audit exposure as exception workflows